-It is paper documents the C implementation of Version 4 of the Icon programming language Version 4 of Icon is available in two forms: a compiler that produces a directly executable object program, and an interpretive system that translates an Icon source program into an intermediate code that can be executed by an interpreter.
-The three major parts of the implementation - the translator, the linker, and the runtime system - and the details of the interpreter are described.
-An additional section discusses how the implementation may be modified for new language features
+This report documents the C implementation of Version 5 of the Icon programming language.
+Version 5 of Icon is available in two forms: an interpretive system and a compiler.
+This report concentrates on the major parts of the interpretive system - a translator, a linker, and an interpreter that contains a run-time system.
+The salient features of the compiler also are described.
+An additional section discusses how the implementation may be modified for new language features.